 - Less is More: Day trading is not about tracking all the stocks in the news and trading in each of them.
-Have your own list that you want to be focusing on and don’t go for more than one to two stocks for the day.
+Have a list that you want to be focusing on and don’t go for more than one to two stocks for the day.
 It is not humanly possible.

-- Start early: Day traders will always start early.
-You will find lot of news channel describing stocks that are in the news on that given day and if you have a list of your stocks that is in the news or want to analyze a stock to add it to your list, do that before the market starts.
+- Start early: Day traders will always start soon.
+You will find a lot of news channel describing stocks that are in the news on that given day and if you have a list of your stocks that is in the news or want to analyze a stock to add it to your list, do that before the market starts.

 - Book Profits: Even in day trading, you should have your target and stop loss and so try to cut your losses and try to book profits.
-Trading is all about booking losses and making profits and outnumbering the profit over the losses.
+Trading is all about booking losses and making profits and outnumbering the gain over the losses.

-If you cannot day trade, that’s all ok and I am not able to either.
-I have blogs, forums, do freelancing and consulting for my clients and is involved in many other ventures.
-I cannot be sitting in front of the terminal whole day but then if you can, do it the right way.
+If you cannot day trade, that’s all ok, and I am not able to either.
+I have blogs, forums, do freelancing, and consulting for my clients and is involved in many other ventures.
+I cannot be sitting in front of the terminal whole day, but then if you can, do it the right way.